 Employers are responsible for ensuring all their employees receive certain basic employment rights.
 These rights are governed by detailed employment legislation.
 If you employ people or are setting up a business that will employ people you need to be familiar with your responsibilities and your employees’ rights.

 Here we outline the responsibilities of employers.
 The focus is on your duties to your employees.
-You can get more information from Workplace Relations Customer Services or from bodies representing your sector such as IBEC (the Irish Business and Employers Confederation) or ISME (Irish Small and Medium Enterprises Assocation) or the Small Firms Assocation.
-You can read this employer’s guide to employment law (pdf) available on workplacerelations.ie.
+You can get more information from the Workplace Relations Commission's Information and Customer Service or from bodies representing your sector such as IBEC (the Irish Business and Employers Confederation) or ISME (Irish Small and Medium Enterprises Assocation) or the Small Firms Assocation.
+You can read this guide to employment law (pdf) available on workplacerelations.ie.

 Intreo is a new service from the Department of Social Protection that provides a single point of contact for all employment and income supports.
 It has a range of services for employers including: